 On a more artistic note, I play the saxophone, guitar and the piano to varying degrees of proficiency, and write music and poetry when the mood strikes.
 I enjoy listening to jazz and orchestral music, although it is difficult to ignore a good tune, no matter the genre.

 As a historian who loves to write, I hope to author a number of books in due course.
 I currently have a library of unwritten books to pen, merely awaiting the time it takes and wisdom it requires to do so.
-Particularly, I believe in the power of narrative to communicate truth, and so want to write a fictional retelling of Biblical heroes, such as Abraham, Isaac, Jacob, Joseph, David, Solomon and Jonah.
+Particularly, I believe in the power of narrative to communicate truth, and so want to write a fictional retelling of Biblical heroes.

 I also hope to write a number of fictional stories covering major themes of love, loss, tragedy, and courage.
 Typical stuff.
 My fascination with history and theology has given me ideas for writing brief historical biographies for kids on key movers within history and a different series on key battles of history.